asuh/front-end-windows/readme.md

 ### Windows Terminal

 Once WSL is installed, as you'll see below, we're going to use this container to harbor the various languages and packages needed for web development.
 Before we continue, let's use one more highly recommended program called *Windows Terminal*.
 As of Windows 11, this is included by default.
-Windows 10 22H2 should also now have it installed by default.
+Windows 10 22H2 and newer should also now have it installed by default.

     choco install microsoft-windows-terminal